satya77/Entity_Embedding/README.md

 This repository provides a reference implementation of the paper [*Word Embeddings for Entity-annotated Texts*](https://arxiv.org/pdf/1902.02078.pdf), which was published as an ECIR conference paper.

 A long-standing challenge for research in computer science is the understanding of written text and extraction of useful information from it.
-These distributed representations or so-called word embeddings, map words of a vocabulary to a dense vector, such that words with closer meanings are mapped to the nearby points and the similarity between them is computed based on their distance in the embedding space.
+These distributed representations or so-called word embeddings, map words of vocabulary to a dense vector, such that words with closer meanings are mapped to the nearby points and the similarity between them is computed based on their distance in the embedding space.
 Traditional word embeddings, despite being good at capturing semantics, have some drawbacks.
 They treat all words equally as terms and cannot be directly used to represent named entities.
 Disregarding the named entities while generating a word embeddings creates several challenges for downstream tasks that use them as input.
 In this work, we address the problems of term-based models by generating embeddings for named entities as well as terms using an annotated corpus using two approaches:

 To naively include entities in our models, we train the well-established word embedding models on a corpus, annotated with named entities.
-To better capture the entity-entity relations, we take advantage of the graph representation of the corpus, and embed the nodes of co-occurrence graphs extracted from the annotated text.
+To better capture the entity-entity relations, we take advantage of the graph representation of the corpus and embed the nodes of co-occurrence graphs extracted from the annotated text.
 To enhance the performance of our models, we try a wide range of word and graph embedding techniques and compare them against word embedding models trained on raw text.

 ## Datasets